Link Search Menu Expand Document

 Use-CaseDescription

-• Overriding the monetary columns conversion into a specific .NET type.
+• Overriding the conversion of monetary columns to a specific .NET type.

-• Querying the related child records of the parent rows.
+• Querying related child records of parent rows.

-• Updating a record as a reaction to the transformation.
+• Triggering updates as a reaction to transformation.

-• Manually override the default handler for the enumerations.
+• Manually overriding the default handler for enumerations.

 • And many more.